Dimethylebutane/Simple-computer-in-vhdl/Readme.md

-SAP-1 inspired computer;
+SAP-1 inspired computer;<br/>
 First time using vhdl, if the code is ugly or un-optimized please tell it to me.
-Untested for fpga.
+Untested for fpga.<br/>
+First time with a public repos idk how this work

 # Documentation: